bdring/Grbl_Esp32/README.md

 ### Issues / Changes

 1. **Direction pin delay** - Not implemented yet.
 Some drivers require a couple of microseconds after the direction pin is set before you start the step pulse.
-The original plan was to [use the RMT feature](http://www.buildlog.net/blog/?s=rmt), but that has issues when trying to use it in an Interrupt.
+The original plan was to [use the RMT feature](http://www.buildlog.net/blog/?s=rmt), but that has issues when trying to use it in an Interrupt.  **This is typically a option in Grbl that is not used.**
 2. **Limit Switch debouncing** is not supported yet.
 It does not seem to be a problem on my test rigs.
 It might be better to us an R/C filter for now.

 ### Using It